barbarahelena/vsearchpipeline/README.md

 ## Usage

 > [!NOTE]
-> If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how
+> If you are new to Nextflow, please refer to [this page](https://nf-co.re/docs/usage/installation) on how
 > to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
 > with `-profile test` before running the workflow on actual data.